 FINA: Open Water Swimmer of the Year

-The international swimming federation has given an award to the Open Water Swimmer of the Year ever since 2010.
+The international swimming federation has given an award to the “Open Water Swimmer of the Year” since 2010.
 Brazilian swimmers have won the most awards (five).
-Three of these have been won by the specialist on 25 kilometers, Ana Marcela Cunha from Sao Paolo.
+Three of these have been won by the specialist in 25 km, Ana Marcela Cunha from Sao Paolo.